Kruptein/planarally-docs/docs/player/gameboard.md

 This is to support vertically stacked places like dungeons or buildings.
 In this cases, every level of a dungeon or building could be represented by a floor.

-You can access floors at the menue at the bottom left of the game board.
+You can access floors in the menu at the bottom left of the game board.
 The selected floor will render on your game board, *above* all layers that are set below it.
 Note, though, that you might not be able to see everything of a layer, depending on the [lighting](/docs/dm/light-shadows) and whether you sufficient access to the tokens on this floor.